wmhuber2/Nomitron/PlayerREADME.md

 Hi.
 It looks like you need some help.
 Some commands are listed below.

-Rules:
+Global Commands: Allowed Channels: ALL
 -   !rule $num
-+        Allowed Channels: ALL
 +        Diplay Rule Number $num if it exists.
-+        Rule: N/A
 -   !help
-+        Allowed Channels: ALL
 +        Diplay This Help Text
-+        Rule: N/A
--   !find "text" OR !search "text"
+-   !find "text" OR !search "text" OR !f "text"
-+        Allowed Channels: ALL
 +        Display rules that contain text.
-+        Rule: N/A

-Map:
+ActionCommands:        Allowed Channels: actions
 -    !start {coordinates} {color name}
-+        Allowed Channels: actions
 +        Add Capital to map at desired coordiantes (row,col order doesnt matter)
 +        and declare your color.
 +        Example: !start aj56 red, !start 6ca red